 Discover it Secured

-This card is meant for those with a credit score of 660 or below.
+This card is a good fit if you have limited credit history or a score of around 660 or lower.

 Petal Visa Credit